KaliBasenji42/KaliBasenji42.github.io/README.md

 │  ├─ main.js *- Basic JS ran on most HTML files (such as load animation)* │  ├─ mainStyle.css *- Basic CSS used on most HTML files*
 │  └─ orbitDiagram.js *- Allows for a star system representation graphic*
+├─ projects
-├─ *project - Project Name, so it may be easily copied* │  ├─ assets
+│  └─ *project - Project Name, so it may be easily copied* │     ├─ assets
 │     │  ├─ *Folder - Other folders, such as "images/"*
 │     │  ├─ icon.png
 │     │  ├─ main.js *- JS ran on all HTML files in the Project*
 │     │  ├─ mainStyle.css *- CSS linked on all HTML files in the Project*
 │     │  └─ *file.ext - Other files*
 │     ├─ *Folder - Page subfolder*
 │     ├─ index.html *- Project's home page*
 │     └─ *page.html - Other HTML pages*
 ├─ index.html *- Home page*
 ├─ README.md *- This file!*
 ├─ setup.py *- Explained below*